§ 2901 Lien of taxes and other charges; Notice of Lien.

 b.
 School taxes, including taxes for a vocational-technical high school district or county vocational-technical center district, including penalty and interest thereon;

 c.
 Service charges for maintenance or use of sewer systems, including penalty and interest thereon;

 d.
 Service charges for maintenance or use of water systems, including penalty and interest thereon;

 e.
 Service charges for garbage collection;

 f.
-Charges for the costs of razing or demolition of buildings done through public expenditure;
+Charges for the costs of removing, repairing, razing or demolition of unsafe or illegal buildings, structures and related building systems done through public expenditure;

 g.
 Charges for duly authorized improvements or maintenance to the exteriors of buildings or property done through public expenditure;